SEKOIA-IO/documentation/docs/xdr/FAQ.md

 Logs are available and displayed for 90 days in Sekoia.io.

 ## Archiving & Rehydratation
-Please contact `support@sekoia.io` for more information on archives and events rehydratation, with a clear description of your needs.
+Please contact your support for more information on archives and events rehydratation, with a clear description of your needs.